AudioLotus/D2Flwrz/docs/Raids/Last-Wish/2-Shuro-Chi.md

 The team of three guardians will grab their respective almonds, do a countdown, and jump on the plates *at the same time*.
 This isn't mechanically necessary but standing on the plates for too long will **kill** you.

-Once on the plates, guardians will point their almond to the guardian on their right and fire, forming a laser triangle around Shuro Chi.
+Once on the plates, they'll point their almond to the guardian on their right and fire, forming a laser triangle around Shuro Chi.
 This will break her shield and allow DPS.

 Do as much damage to her as you can, but damage is gated to 1/6 of her health per plate.